-Sec.
-9.505 Conduct of City Officials and Employees
+§ 9.505.
+Conduct of City Officials and Employees.

 The professional and personal conduct of city officials and employees must be above reproach and avoid even the appearance of impropriety.
 City officials and employees shall refrain from abusive conduct, personal charges or verbal attacks upon the character or motives of other city officials and employees, board, commission, and committee members and the public.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.506 Respect for Process
+§ 9.506.
+Respect for Process.

 City officials and employees shall perform their duties in accordance with the processes and rules of order established by the city council and boards, commissions, and committees governing the public deliberation of public policy issues, meaningful involvement of the public, and implementation of policy decisions of the city council by city staff.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.507 Conduct of Public Meetings
+§ 9.507.
+Conduct of Public Meetings.

 City officials have an obligation to attend meetings and be prepared for public issues; listen courteously and attentively to all public discussions before the body; and focus on the business at hand.
 They shall refrain from interrupting other speakers, making personal comments not germane to the business of the body, or otherwise interfere with the orderly conduct of meetings.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.508 Decisions Based on Merit
+§ 9.508.
+Decisions Based on Merit.

 It is expected that city officials and employees review material, participate in discussion and base their decisions on the merits and substance of the matter at hand.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.509 Communication
+§ 9.509.
+Communication.